 Dept of Field explained on wildlife photography on African photo safari…

-Safaris and Photo Safaris in South Africa’s Kruger National Park & throughout Namibia as well as 4×4 private guided overland tours.
+Safaris and Photo Safaris in South Africa’s Sabi Sands part of the Greater Kruger & throughout Namibia as well as 4×4 private guided overland tours.

 African Memory Photo Safaris offers photo safaris to experienced and amateur photographers as well as none photographers the opportunity to hone their skills, and learn new ones, during customised safari or special photo safaris in South Africa and in Namibia.